Skip to main content

 Image from Eik en Linde

 This classic brown bar in the heart of De Plantage has a warm atmosphere and a long history.
-The first incarnation of the drinking hole opened in 1772 with a location slap bang in the middle of Artis where the wolf enclosure is today.
-The new Eik & Linde IV has been around since 1967 and you can tell that many cosy drinking sessions have taken place there over the decades.
+The first incarnation of the drinking hole opened in 1772 with a location slap bang in the middle of Artis, where the wolf enclosure is today.
+The new Eik & Linde IV has been around since 1967, and many cosy drinking sessions have occurred here over the decades.
 Expect to find a great selection of bottled brews and reasonably priced draught beers to take over the billiard table for a couple of rounds.
 There’s also a good stock of board games to while away some hours with friends and a hearty selection of traditional Dutch dishes to try on the menu.

 Cafe-Restaurant de Plantage